 I’ve been listening to a lot of Pieter Hintjens and I really liked his focus on problem solving.
 Devs like to solve their own problems.
 There’s also a philosophy he fostered in ZeroMQ of minimal sanity checking + merge everything which helps devs feel valued.
 If they submit a PR it’s not going to be perfect, but with linters and tests and an aggressive bias toward merging, they’ll know what they’re getting into when they press the button… and it pushes the quality enforcement to the edge node (the dev) which I find much better aligned to decentralized systems than epic discussions happening in github issues.

 Maybe taking decentralization to the core of the development process, removing any sort of social gatekeeping could help bring more devs in, among other things.
-Might just be that it’s what I’m listening to now so everthing’s a nail. :slight_smile:
+Might just be that it’s what I’m listening to now so everthing’s a nail.

-Thank you :slight_smile: As for the survey… might start with a basic poll in a toot to get a first feel of how people encountered the fediverse.
+Thank you As for the survey… might start with a basic poll in a toot to get a first feel of how people encountered the fediverse.

 I guess that’s true.
 But in a normal FOSS project there’s less risk in not being involved with, say, the programming language evolution or projects you depend on.
 Maybe ‘risk’ is not the right word, but federated project devs bought into a vision of highly interoperable apps, and are passionate for the culture and community vibes of the fediverse.